-So they looked to get rid.
+So, they looked to get rid of it.

 QMC wandered around at exactly the right time and got it for the price of a Tesla.

-That’s not something you’ll fine in the corporate records, because back stories are flavour, not filings fodder.
+That’s not something you’ll find in the corporate records, because back stories are flavour, not filings fodder.
 How do I know it?
 Because if I’ve learned nothing else in my decade-plus as a journalist, it’s that picking up the phone and calling the neighbours is a great way to get background.